 Today I live just a stone’s throw from the High Line, a totally different — but completely enchanting — park where freight trains of the New York Central also ran, between 1934 and 1980.

-My book Chasing Chopin: A Musical Journey Across Three Centuries, Four Countries, and a Half-Dozen Revolutions, will be published by Simon & Schuster in August 2020.
+My book Chasing Chopin: A Musical Journey Across Three Centuries, Four Countries, and a Half-Dozen Revolutions, was published by Simon & Schuster in August 2020.
 More info. here.

 I give slideshow lectures about the High Line and conduct private walking tours to groups of all ages.
 If you’re interested, please email me via the contact form.

 The Wall Street Journal, “Home on the High Line, Where Tourists Roam,” interview with Pia Catton [note, if you’re not a subscriber you can read the article by Googling Annik La Farge+ Wall Street Journal and follow the link]